upper waypoint

 Because Biden won the state primaries, the vast majority of the 4,700 Democratic delegates that will vote on the nomination are “pledged” to him

-That means that under party rules, those nearly 3,900 delegates are pledged to Biden, and under DNC rules, “shall in all good conscience reflect the sentiments of those who elected them.”
+That means under party rules, those nearly 3,900 delegates are pledged to Biden and under DNC rules “shall in all good conscience reflect the sentiments of those who elected them.”

 While primary voters choose the nominee, it’s still not official until the delegates vote

 Presidential nominations are made official by a roll call vote of delegates.
-If no one gets a majority of votes, the nominating contest will move to a second ballot, and the other 800 or so delegates can also vote.
-Balloting continues until a majority of delegates finally selects a nominee.
+The pledged delegates are the only ones allowed to vote on the first roll call; if no one gets a majority of votes, the nominating contest will move to a second ballot, and the other 800 or so delegates can also vote.
+Balloting continues until a nominee is finally selected by a majority of delegates.

-Even if Biden were to throw his endorsement to Vice President Kamala Harris, other Democrats could also be nominated at the convention
+Even with Biden supporting Harris, other Democrats can also be nominated at the convention

 It seems likely that Democrats would coalesce behind the vice president if Biden indicates that’s his preference — but nothing would necessarily stop another candidate from trying to whip enough delegates to also vie for the nomination.

-The DNC had planned to nominate Biden before the DNC begins on Aug.
-19. That’s because state law in Ohio previously required that political parties name their official nominee 90 days before the general election — which this year fell on Aug.
-7, almost two weeks before the Democratic Convention.
+The DNC had planned to nominate Biden before the DNC begins on August 19, because state law in Ohio previously required that political parties name their official nominee 90 days before the general election — which this year fell on August 7, almost two weeks before the Democratic convention.
 So before Biden’s disastrous debate performance and calls for him to drop out began mounting, the DNC decided they would do the official nomination by virtual roll call in early August.

-That doesn’t appear to be necessary anymore — Republicans in Ohio recently passed a bill, which Gov. Mike DeWine signed, that relaxed the deadline.
-However, Democratic party leaders have still been moving forward with the earlier nomination vote, arguing that outstanding lawsuits over the legislation make the earlier vote necessary.
-Currently, that vote is scheduled to start as early as Aug.
-1, more than two weeks before the convention begins.
+That doesn’t appear to be necessary any more — Republicans in Ohio recently passed a bill, which was signed by Governor Mike DeWine, that relaxed the deadline.
+But Democratic Party leaders had still been moving forward with the earlier nomination vote, arguing that outstanding lawsuits over the legislation make the earlier vote necessary.
+Before today’s Biden announcement, the DNC had scheduled the vote to start as early as August 1, more than two weeks before the convention begins.

 Who are the delegates — and can Democratic leaders influence who they vote for in an open convention?

-However, since “regular” delegates far outnumber superdelegates, they would pick a nominee if Biden stepped aside.
+But since “regular” delegates far out number superdelegates, they would be the ones picking a nominee if Biden steps aside.
 And once an open convention begins, party leaders (including Biden) have no official power to dictate who they vote for.

 That means even if the president asks the party to nominate Harris, things could get chaotic at the convention in August.